MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcpreviewctrlimpl-class.md

  Belge uygulaması için bir işaretçi.

 ## <a name="sethost"></a> CMFCPreviewCtrlImpl::SetHost
-Bu denetim için yeni bir üst öğe olarak ayarlar.
+Bu denetim için yeni bir üst ayarlar.

 ### <a name="syntax"></a>Sözdizimi